Micinek/auto-mounter/readme.md

 #

+##Please first edit the auto-mounter.sh file according to your needs, every line you need to change is commented and explained, with examples.

+#

 ### If you want to install the script as service, just run the  "install.sh".

 The script will copy the shell script to /usr/local/bin and service files to /etc/systemd/system, then enables the service and timer.
 Print out status of services.